 This is when I felt as though I was losing control a bit.
 I started saying, “open, open, open” in a very deep, gutterly moan.
 I remember thinking that my voice actually sounded a bit like my son, like I reverted to a toddler for a few minutes.
 I then felt like I couldn’t handle another second of it.
 I began to think of how could I possibly get myself over to the hospital and how long it would take to find someone to put an epidural in me!!
 It was a fleeting thought that got me through that moment.
 I screamed in a deep, low moan, that kind of cracked my voice, “I can’t take it ANYMOOOOORE……….”.
 Someone( I think Sabrina) said some very calming things about how I COULD do it and I found her words to be very helpful and centering.

-Then I said, “Oh sh**, I’m gonna sh*t…” That’s when I felt this explosive poop come out of me.
-I had zero control and it honestly felt like a rocket coming out.
-That’s when I realized that the baby was coming out.
-The nurse Sabrina or maybe it was the midwife Ann said, “Ok, you need to get out of the tub RIGHT NOW” The way it was said was very calm, yet firm and strong and it helped me to feel strong.
-When she said I had to get out, I didn’t think I could possibly do it, but I remembered watching one of those birthing shows and the exact same thing happening, so I knew it was time for the baby to come out and i had to find the strength to get out of the tub.
+The nurse Sabrina or maybe it was the midwife Ann said, “Okay, you need to get out of the tub RIGHT NOW” The way it was said was very calm, yet firm and strong and it helped me to feel strong.
+When she said I had to get out, I didn’t think I could possibly do it, but I remembered watching one of those birthing shows and the exact same thing happening, so I knew it was time for the baby to come out and I had to find the strength to get out of the tub.
 Craig and Donna and everyone stood there to help me up.
-As I was getting up I felt down with my hand and felt the baby’s head and this intense burning, ripping feeling.
+As I was getting up I felt down with my hand and felt the baby’s head and this intense burning feeling.
 I kept my hand there putting pressure because I felt like she was going to fall out while I was getting over to the bed and because it lessened the burning feeling.
 I made it to the edge of the bed, got on hands and knee’s and realized that she would come out.

 The entire thing was so amazing and everything I could have EVER hoped for.
 It was truly my perfect birth, I think it was actually better than I visualized my perfect birth to be.